 Corporate Affairs includes the Corporate Services team which is led by the Head of Corporate Services.
 The team serves the organisation by carrying out a number of key functions including HR, Finance, ICT, Information Management, Facilities and Procurement.
-Corporate Affairs also includes three other teams covering a range of functions including legal services, sustainability, communications and strategy and.
+Corporate Affairs also includes three other teams covering a range of functions including sustainability, communications and strategy and the in-house legal team.